pingo/WIPS/README.md

 `node` contains the actual node software that polls sensors and handle radio communication.

+`sink` contains the actual sink software that communicates with the sensor nodes and the base station PC.

 `test-phidgets` contains test programs for sampling data from two
 phidgets: the IR sensor and the light sensor.